Homestead Skills--Planting

 Hoe

-For years, all we used was a hoe.
-Often guided by a string stretched between two stakes.
-Simple and cost effective, a little slow, but a lot of walking.
+For years, all we used was a hoe, often guided by a string stretched between two stakes.
+Simple and cost effective, a little slow, and a lot of walking.

 Wheel Hoe

 This was our first big jump up in speed of planting.
-Planting time is very busy, and how much we could plant was constrained by working hours available.
-Wheel hoe is a very efficient way to open furrows for typical small grains, corn and beans.
-More skill to maintain a shallow depth for carrots, beets and turnips is needed.
+Planting season is a very busy time, and how much we could plant is constrained by working hours available.
+A wheel hoe is a very efficient way to open suitable furrows typical for small grains, corn and beans.
+More skill to maintain a shallow depth for carrots, beets, and other root crops is needed.

 In nice loamy soil, I can place a series of furrows as close as 8 to 9 inches apart.
 Any closer, then, the soil from one furrow mounds into the adjacent one.
 If the soil has a bit of clay and is more clumpy, then, 9 to 10 inches works.